 What are the outcome measures expected as a result of the method of distribution?
-HOME Leverage Loan Program: as a result of the method of distribution, the outcome measure is providing funds to leverage additional funds for the purchase 10 single family houses. /div> HOME Program with additional flexibility to better assist low-and very-low income households as they deal with the effect of the COVID-19 pandemic.
+HOME Leverage Loan Program: as a result of the method of distribution, the outcome measure is providing funds to leverage additional funds for the purchase 10 single family houses. <

 8 State Program Name: HOPWA

 Funding Sources: HOPWA

+Describe the state program addressed by the Method of Distribution.
 The WVDO manages the HOPWA program for the State of West Virginia.
 The WVDO ensures project sponsors will provide affordable housing and prevent homelessness among persons living with HIV/AIDS and their families.
 HOPWA funding provides housing assistance and related supportive services to develop community-wide strategies and form partnerships with non-profit agencies across the state.
 HOPWA funds can be used for a wide range of housing and essential services costs.
 As a threshold consideration, all applicants must demonstrate how their housing or service projects directly serve persons who are homeless as defined by HUD and demonstrate how the housing and services provided will improve housing stability for those persons.
 Applicants must describe homeless verification methods, and how they will track outputs and outcomes (stable housing) for persons served.
 HUD ESG funds are available to nonprofit organizations (including community and faith-based organizations).
 Agencies must demonstrate collaboration with local mainstream service providers and local provider groups that are dedicated to housing and service interventions that serve persons experiencing homelessness.
 Agencies must also participate in HUD-mandated continuum of care planning appropriate to the jurisdiction where their activities are located.
 Funding decisions will be based on several factors, including but not limited to, population to be served; the eligibility of described activities; minimum criteria for organizational capacity, community or service area need; past or projected project performance; responsiveness to timeliness and information requested; and HMIS performance.

-Describe all of the criteria that will be used to select 1.
+Describe all of the criteria that will be 1.
 All applications must be submitted before the deadline to be considered for review.
-Anyapplication received after the deadline will not be reviewed. applications and the relative 2.
-If all applicable sections of the application are not completed, the application will not be scored. importance of these criteria.
-3. All applications that meet the standards outlined above will be scored and evaluated by a review team comprised of WVDO staff.
+Any application received after the deadline will not be reviewed. used to select 2.
+If all applicable sections of the application are not completed, the application will not be scored. applications and the relative 3.
+All applications that meet the standards outlined above will be scored and evaluated by a review team comprised of WVDO staff. importance of these criteria.
 4. Each question in the narrative is worth 10 total points and will be scored by component.
 5. Each appendix is worth 5 points.
 6. Budget/Outcome forms are worth 50 points each.
 7. Points may be deducted for compliance issues for applicants who have had the grant in the previous years.

-If only summary criteria were Not applicable. described, how can potential applicants access application manuals or other state publications describing the application criteria?
-(CDBG only)
+If only summary criteria were Not applicable.

+described, how can

+potential

+applicants access

+application

+manuals or other

+state publications

+describing the

+application

+criteria?
+(CDBG

+only)